-Almondmouth is the closest beat to the city of Perth and the estuary, and one of the most prolific beats on the Tay, as salmon can stack up here ready to run one of the main tributatries, the River Almond.
+Almondmouth beat, is the closest salmon fishing beat to the city of Perth, and one of the most prolific salmon beats on the river Tay.
+Salmon can accumulate here in big numbers, ready to run one of the River Tay’s main tributaries, the River Almond.

-Lower Redgorton, accommodates 6 rods and is 1.35 miles of excellent fly fishing water and 20 named pools.
-The beat is timeshared, however rods do become available.
+Lower Redgorton beat accommodates 6 anglers, and is 1.35 miles long.
+This is excellent fly fishing water, with 20 named pools.
+This salmon beat is timeshared, however rods do occaisionally become available.

-Waulkmill is located on the North bank of the Tay and close to Scone Palace, (the owner).
-The beat is split to “Goldcastle” and “Waulkmill” with a reciprocal arrangement with the owner on the opposite bank.
+Waulkmill is owned by Scone Palace, and located on the North bank of the Tay, close to the Palace.
+The beat is split to ‘Goldcastle’ and ‘Waulkmill’.
+Fishing rights are shared with the owner on the opposite bank.
 So Waulkmill and Goldcastle are fished on alternative days.
-There are 22 pools on the beat, a good hut and access is easy.
+There are 22 named salmon pools on the beat, a good hut and access is easy.
 Boat fishing is also available for people with mobility issues.

 Upper Redgorton is a beat fished from the south shore of the Tay and the fishing starts at the Sochie Burn and runs up to the Craigs.
 There’s a small and iconic old hut on this beat and it shares fishing with Fishponds in that there’s a rotation system in operation, (split to Fishponds and Knowesbank) in that on Monday, Wedesday and Friday Fishponds fishes the upper part of the beat from the Fishponds hut to the Craigs, and on Tuesday, Thursday and Sat Upper Redgorton have access to these pools.
 Knowesbank is the lower section from the Fishponds hut to the Sochie burn.